newswim/duet/README.md

 or to open-source in general.
 It compiles to static HTML, so you can host it anywhere.

+Duet was designed for use in the [Jekyll](http://jekyllrb.com) community, so some things may be geared to that.
+I am working on making it more generally usable though.

 ## Installation

 You will need Node.js LTS 6 or newer.